Skip to content

 3. Template Inheritance

-Template inheritance is the most powerful feature.
+Template inheritance is the headline feature.
 Define a base layout once.
 Extend it in every page.

 Base Layout